Aliases for ROR1 Gene

 GeneCards Summary for ROR1 Gene

 ROR1 (Receptor Tyrosine Kinase Like Orphan Receptor 1) is a Protein Coding gene.
 Diseases associated with ROR1 include Deafness, Autosomal Recessive 108 and Autosomal Recessive Non-Syndromic Sensorineural Deafness Type Dfnb.
-Among its related pathways are ERK Signaling and Akt Signaling.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ROR2.

 Has very low kinase activity in vitro and is unlikely to function as a tyrosine kinase in vivo (PubMed:25029443).
 Receptor for ligand WNT5A which activate downstream NFkB signaling pathway and may result in the inhibition of WNT3A-mediated signaling (PubMed:25029443, PubMed:27162350).
 In inner ear, crucial for spiral ganglion neurons to innervate auditory hair cells (PubMed:27162350).